 California's network of WAP Subgrantees is made up of nonprofit community-based organizations and public agencies that primarily target services to low-income Californians that have been historically underserved, marginalized, and adversely affected by persistent poverty and inequality.
-All WAP Subgrantees have a longstanding presence in their respective communities and administer LIHEAP services and, in many cases, CSBG services to low-income households and communities, Because DOE WAP Subgrantees offer more than DOE WAP services, Subgrantees embrace and utilize integrated and inclusionary practices to provide the most comprehensive forms of energy and non-energy assistance and service to low-income families and individuals that they serve in order to deliver the greatest service impact to clients.
-LIHEAP subgrantees encourages utility assistance recipients also be prioritized to receive weatherization services in order to provide the greatest impact on reducing home energy burden.
-DOE WAP subgrantees often seek to leverage use of DOE WAP funds to comply with this requirement and ensure clients receive services that help reduce the financial burden over both the short- and long-term.
+All WAP Subgrantees have a longstanding presence in their respective communities and administer LIHEAP services and, in many cases, CSBG services to low-income households and communities.
+Because BIL DOE WAP Subgrantees offer more than BIL DOE WAP services, Subgrantees embrace and utilize integrated and inclusionary practices to provide the most comprehensive forms of energy and non-energy assistance and service to low-income families and individuals that they serve to deliver the greatest service impact to clients.
+LIHEAP also encourages utility assistance recipients be prioritized to receive weatherization services to provide the greatest impact on reducing home energy burden.
+BIL DOE WAP Subgrantees often seek to leverage use of Annual DOE WAP funds to comply with this requirement and ensure clients receive services that help reduce the financial burden over both the short- and long-term.
 CSD does not require reporting from Subgrantees that tracks workforce demographics.